 Hong Kong’s top 10 CNY traditions

-Don’t start the Year of the Dog off on the wrong paw by keeping old, broken or old-and-broken items in your pad or office.
+Don’t start the Year of the Pig off on the wrong trotter by keeping old, broken or old-and-broken items in your pad or office.
 Chipped crockery, damaged shoes and even worn-out, musty old socks should be replaced (or placed very much out of sight).
 Presumably because they’re not very wHOLEsome, geddit?

 You could say that sharp items should be avoided at most times of the year.
 But sharp items definitely need to be avoided during the CNY holiday period.
 In fact, they must be placed out of sight for they are seen as harbingers of bad luck.
 For the stylish, this includes getting your hair cut before CNY because sharp scissors sever your good luck.

 This is probably the only time of the year when seeing red is good, especially if you have a lucky red packet coming your way.
 The Nian, a mythical beast who apparently terrorised villages by eating their livestock, crops and even children every year on Lunar Year’s Eve, was said to have been afraid of this colour.
 Since then, many red adornments, such as fai chun and recrackers, have been adopted to ward off the creature at CNY.

 The Lunar New Year is the perfect occasion to clear out the old and bring in the new – but make sure you time it correctly.
 We hope you got this one done earlier in the week because according to superstituion it should be done before CNY Eve.
 Also, once completed, the equipment should be put out of sight or you’ll sweep your good luck out the front door!